-If you have questions about securities laws or the company's internal trading policies and procedures, contact a member of the company's Legal & Regulatory Group or refer to the Personal Trading Policy.
+If you have questions about securities laws or the company's internal trading policies and procedures, contact the company's internal legal counsel or refer to the Personal Trading Policy.

 Depending on your role at the company, you may have to pre-clear trades or avoid trading altogether.